 How to Grow Pomegranates Inside

-Pomegranate trees reach mature heights of up to 30 feet, which makes them too tall for most home environments.
-You can get around the size problem when growing pomegranate houseplants by planting a dwarf pomegranate tree, which reaches heights and widths of 2 to 4 feet.
-Many people grow dwarf pomegranates strictly as ornamental trees because the small, sour fruits are
+Pomegranate trees reach mature heights of up to 30 feet (9 m.), which makes them too tall for most home environments.
+You can get around the size problem when growing pomegranate houseplants by planting a dwarf pomegranate tree, which reaches heights and widths of 2 to 4 feet (61 cm. to 1 m.).
+Many people grow dwarf pomegranates strictly as ornamental trees because the small, sour fruits are loaded with seeds.

-Plant your pomegranate tree in a sturdy pot with a diameter of about 12 to 14 inches.
+Plant your pomegranate tree in a sturdy pot with a diameter of about 12 to 14 inches (31-36 cm.).
 Fill the pot with a lightweight commercial potting mix.

 Place the tree in a sunny spot; pomegranate needs as much sunlight as possible.
 Normal room temperatures are fine.